Grinshpon/fiz/README.md

 ## Compiler Ideas

 One idea is to target LuaJIT by transpiling to Lua or generating LuaJIT bytecode directly.
+Or it can compile to C and take advantage of the optimizations performed by C compilers.
+Or straight to LLVM.
+Idk